Eva Saulitis: Personal life and legacy

-Saulitis and her husband, biologist Craig Matkin, had homes in Alaska and in Hawai'i.
+Eva Saulitis and her husband, biologist Craig Matkin, had homes in Alaska and in Hawai'i.
+Saulitis began writing her own final story in the summer of 2013, when she found out the breast cancer that had been in remission since 2010 had returned and metastasized.
+In her blog on a patient support website (www.caringbridge.org), she chronicled the unbearable mental and physical odyssey of the disease, a narrative that many people find painfully familiar, but which varies from case to case.
 She died in 2016, aged 52, from breast cancer, at her home in Homer, Alaska.
 In preparation for her own death, she and her family built her coffin together, woven from branches and grasses found in their surroundings.
 She wrote, in her final message to her loved ones, "It was a good day to die, because it was such a good life to have lived."
 A scholarship fund at the University of Alaska Anchorage was named for Saulitis.
 In 2019, Randon Billings Noble of The Rumpus recommended Saulitis's Leaving Resurrection in a list titled "What to Read When You’re Haunted".